SuperSupermoon/KoSAIM2022/README.md

   E.g. GENDER from PATIENTS, ETHNICITY from ADMISSIONS

-Things to consider:
+## Things to consider:
 - Continuous values
 Each discrete ITEMID comes with a continuous value.
 How would you use these two types of information to form a sequence input?

-- How to use time
+- How to use time?
 Timestamps are continuous values.
 How would you use them when using RNN?

 - What if two events happen at the same time?